ncphillips/truecoders.io/_coders/darius-witherspoon.markdown

   end_date: 2008-05-01 01:00:00 -05:00
   location: Huffman, AL
   body:
+reviews:
+- teammate: Cody Winton
+  body: Darius has both skill and drive to complete tasks with quality and accuracy.
+    I'd recommend Darius for a programming or quality assurance role.
+- teammate: Martin Murphy
+  body: Darius is a perpetual learner able to digest complex problems quickly and
+    put them into use.
+Great interpersonal skills I believe he’ll be a valuable asset to any team and produce the best results from those around him.
+Diagnostics are his strong suit and I look forward to seeing what he can do in the wild.
+skills:
+- title: Attendance
+  rank:
+- title: C#
+  rank:
+- title: ANSI SQL
+  rank:
+- title: JavaScript
+  rank:
+- title: Git
+  rank:
+- title: Diagnostics
+  rank:
+- title: ASP.NET
+  rank:
+- title: Soft Skills
+  rank:
+codewars_scores:
+- 6
+- 13
+- 45
+- 47
+- 67
+- 91
+- 142
 ---

 I desire to become a member of a company team where I can expand my skills and knowledge, help perpetuate the company’s performance and growth through my enthusiasm, skills, and work-ethic by providing new and innovative ideas and services for our company.